jamiemorris1991/GoMotion/README.md

 Once added, make sure your device is plugged in (and has USB debugging turned on), unless you're using the emulator.
 Click Run->Run->Android Application. (you may need to open at least one .java file for Run to be available HomeScreen.java for instance).

+You can also download the latest .apk file from here, to install directly on your Android phone: https://www.dropbox.com/s/cjkvm8namt2z986/GoMotion.apk